The BasePoint Academy

 - To become the statewide leader in outpatient behavioral health services.

-- To be a choice employer and provider by creating a team-oriented culture.
+- To be an employer and provider of choice by creating a team-oriented culture.

 - To continue maintaining, developing, and implementing innovative treatment modalities.